TomasBoda/NSWI130-exam-system/responsibilities.md

 ### Responsibilities

 #### Interface
-System shows correctly all exams so teacher can choose which one he/she wants to edit Ensure that data are properly projected into screen so the teacher can distiquish between different informations User elements will give a notification or any other information that provided data are not valid
+- system shows correctly all exams so teacher can choose which one he/she wants to edit
+- ensure that data are properly projected into screen so the teacher can distiquish between different informations
+- user elements will give a notification or any other information that provided data are not valid

 #### Data manipulation
-System has to edit data only for selected exam, other exams have to stay unintacked Ensure that only one person can manipulate with exam data in the same time.
+- system has to edit data only for selected exam, other exams have to stay unintacked
+- ensure that only one person can manipulate with exam data in the same time.
 This prevents overriding data.
-Ensure that the change of value in database will happen only after clicking the save button, not during changing the value.
+- ensure that the change of value in database will happen only after clicking the save button, not during changing the value.
-Database system cannot accept data which are not valid.
+- database system cannot accept data which are not valid.
-Database system has to properly activate triggers when the data are saved.
+- database system has to properly activate triggers when the data are saved.

 #### Information
-Implement logic which collects data for notification System properly parse information into message and send it to only students registered in the exam
+- implement logic which collects data for notification
+- system properly parse information into message and send it to only students registered in the exam

 ## 3. Send exam results
 As a teacher, I want to ensure that exam results and statistics are effectively communicated to the students